-Employees must perform a self-health check before reporting to work. and client family members should perform a self-check and report all symptoms and variances immediately, including disclosure of concerns from other agencies involved.
-If employees/client family members exhibit symptoms in the past 48 hours which cannot be explained by a known, noncontagious condition, immediately call out of work/services following our Call Out policies.
+Employees (caregivers) must perform a self-health check before reporting to work and report all symptoms and variances immediately before proceeding to work (see section 2 below).
+Clients and family members will also perform a self-check and report all symptoms and variances immediately (see section 2 below).
+If employees or client/family members exhibit symptoms in the past 48 hours which cannot be explained by a known, noncontagious condition, immediately call ot of work/services following our Call Out policies.
 HR staff will follow up with employees and a nursing manager will follow up with all client families.

 Seek medical attention immediately if you experience any of these emergency warning signs for COVID-19: